Microbiology: History

 In 1546, Girolamo Fracastoro proposed that epidemic diseases were caused by transferable seedlike entities that could transmit infection by direct or indirect contact, or vehicle transmission.

 In 1676, Antonie van Leeuwenhoek, who lived most of his life in Delft, Netherlands, observed bacteria and other microorganisms using a single-lens microscope of his own design.
 He is considered a father of microbiology as he used simple single-lensed microscopes of his own design.
 While Van Leeuwenhoek is often cited as the first to observe microbes, Robert Hooke made his first recorded microscopic observation, of the fruiting bodies of moulds, in 1665.
 It has, however, been suggested that a Jesuit priest called Athanasius Kircher was the first to observe microorganisms.

-Kircher was among the first to design magic lanterns for projection purposes, so he must have been well acquainted with the properties of lenses.
+Kircher was among the first to design magic lanterns for projection purposes, and so he was well acquainted with the properties of lenses.
 He wrote "Concerning the wonderful structure of things in nature, investigated by Microscope" in 1646, stating "who would believe that vinegar and milk abound with an innumerable multitude of worms."
 He also noted that putrid material is full of innumerable creeping animalcules.
 He published his Scrutinium Pestis (Examination of the Plague) in 1658, stating correctly that the disease was caused by microbes, though what he saw was most likely red or white blood cells rather than the plague agent itself.